 This nine-digit number is an essential piece of your bank information but not one you need to commit to memory.
 Keep your routing number handy for bill payments, direct payments, and wire transfers.
 A routing number is an important element that allows your bank to communicate with other banks and accurately get your funds to or from their destination.

 Is my routing number the same for all accounts at my bank?

 Generally, your routing number will be the same for all of your accounts at your bank or credit union.

 How do I find my routing number without a check?

 You can find your routing number with your bank, on a check associated with that account,t or by performing a search for your routing number online searched by the financial institution as well as the state in which you opened your account.

-Is a routing number the same for everyone?
+Is my routing number the same for different types of transactions?